 This course builds on the vocabulary and language structures introduced in Spanish I. Oral proficiency and vocabulary acquisition are emphasized.
 Students are encouraged to apply their knowledge to complete specific tasks in Spanish.
 Students learn to discuss daily routine, how to narrate and describe past actions, and tell someone else to do something.
 Cultural information is presented in Spanish to increase awareness of the Spanish-speaking world.
+Students must earn credit for both semesters to go on to Spanish III.
 (NCAA Core Course)